macmanes-lab/protocols/RNATagSeq_polyA_first.md

   - Choose the optimal PCR cycle # based on Bioanalyzer QC of test (step 15).
   - Include a negative control (water) for each primer set
-  - Make PCR Master Mix (make additional rxn volume for neg/pos control):
+  - Make PCR Master Mix (make additional reaction volume for neg/pos control):

   - Add in order: